 - Gift of Property with Retained Right to Use:

-are available for a vacation home (or second home).
+estate.
+Similar arrangements are available for a vacation home (or second

 - Life Income Gifts:

-receive income for the gift.
-Annuity trusts, unit trusts and gift
+income for the gift.
+Annuity trusts, unit trusts and gift annuities

 - Charitable Gifts Annuity:

-agrees to make regular, fixed payments to donor for lifetime.
+to make regular, fixed payments to donor for lifetime.
 Benefits

-taxes and favorable capital gains tax consideration
+taxes and favorable capital gains tax consideration when appreciated

 - Deferred Charitable Gift Annuity:

-for a term of years even though there is immediate tax deduction.
+term of years even though there is immediate tax deduction.
+May

-yet defer income on annuity until income and tax bracket
+yet defer income on annuity until income and tax bracket are lower.

 - Charitable Remainder Annuity: